 More and more companies are abandoning on-premise hosting of software applications, due to the heavy costs and resources involved in the initial implementation, plus ongoing maintenance and upgrades.
 Today’s IT leaders are adopting cloud application platforms to reduce upfront investments, eliminate infrastructure and maintenance, and improve security and reliability.

 Caspio’s low-code cloud application platform takes it one step further by putting the development tools directly in the hands of end users instead of IT specialists.
-Because the platform is designed with non-technical users in mind, business professionals can build and operate their own cloud applications using Caspio’s intuitive point-and-click tools — all without having to learn programming or manage complex cloud infrastructures.
+Because the platform is designed with non-technical users in mind, business professionals can build web database applications using Caspio’s intuitive point-and-click tools — all without having to learn programming or manage complex cloud infrastructures.

 Let’s take a look at the top benefits you can expect using a low-code cloud application platform.